brioche-dev/brioche.dev/src/content/docs/docs/how-it-works/packed-executables.md

 `output/bin/hello` is a **packed executable**.
 The original executable was shoved somewhere into the `brioche-resources.d` directory, and the executable `brioche-packed-userland-exec` was copied in to replace it, with some metadata added alongside it.

-The metadata was attached to the `hello` executable (née `brioche-packed-userland-exec`) directly.
-You can parse this metadata by running the command `brioche-packer read outputs/bin/hello`, which will return output like this:
+This metadata was attached to the `hello` executable (née `brioche-packed-userland-exec`) directly.
+By using the tooling from [brioche-runtime-utils](https://github.com/brioche-dev/brioche-runtime-utils), you can parse this metadata by running the command `brioche-packer read output/bin/hello`, which will return output like this:

 ```json
 {